 Critical Access Hospital —

-Program; be located in a rural area or be treated as rural under a special provision that allows qualified hospital providers in urban areas to be treated as rural; furnish 24-hour emergency care services 7 days a week, using either on-site or on-call staff, with specific on-site response timeframes for on-call staff; maintain no more than 25 inpatient beds that may also be used for swing bed services.
+A hospital that already participates in Medicare; be located in a state that established a state rural health plan for the State FlexProgram; be located in a rural area or be treated as rural under a special provision that allows qualified hospital providers in urban areas to be treated as rural; furnish 24-hour emergency care services seven days a week, using either on-site or on-call staff, with specific on-site response timeframes for on-call staff; maintain no more than 25 inpatient beds that may also be used for swing bed services.
 It may also operate a distinct part rehabilitation and/or psychiatric unit, each with up to 10 beds; have an annual average length of stay of 96 hours or less per patient for acute care.

 Critical Care Medicine —

-The direct delivery by a physician(s) of medical care for a critically ill or injured patient.
+The direct delivery by a doctor(s) of medical care for a critically ill or injured patient.
 A critical illness or injury acutely impairs one or more vital organ systems such that the patient’s survival is jeopardized.